SOMNATHPUR TOURISM | PLACES TO VISIT & TRAVEL GUIDE TO SOMNATHPUR

 Best Time to Visit Somnathpur: October to March

 At a distance of 137 km from Bangalore, 35 km from Mysore & 50 km from Shivanasamudra Falls, Somnathpur is well known for the breathtaking Prasanna Chennakesava Temple, one of the three famous & finest representations of Hoysala architecture (other two being temples at Belur & Halebid).
 This is one of the three Hoysala temples nominated for UNESCO World Heritage Site status.
 This is one of the popular tourist places to visit near Bangalore & Mysore and one of the wonderful weekend getaways from both the cities.
 The Hoysala temples are known for minute & intricate carvings and sculptures with metal like polishing.
-It is one of the well known Karnataka tourist places.
+It is one of the well known Karnataka tourist places and also one of the best places to experince Mysore Tourism.

 Located on the banks of Cauvery River, Chennakesava Temple was built in 1268 by Somnatha, a general of King Narasimha III.
 The temple stands on a raised platform like other Hoysala temples.
 The temple comprises three shrines and three wonderfully carved peaks with a common Mandapa.
 The three sanctums once housed beautifully carved idols of Keshava, Janardhana and Venugopala.
 Today, the idol of Lord Kesava is missing but the other two are still worshipped by the visitors.